CurleySamuel/Thesis/README.md

           953,021                        899,900                        893,000
 ```

 Judging purely by score the final model using the boosting technique on our entire set of data minus realtor remarks seems to be the most accurate (we'll incorporate the remarks in a later iteration).
 As you can see in the sample of predictions made there are several cases where the prediction is eerily accurate and gets within $10,000 of the final sale price but there's also a fair share of predictions as far off as half a million dollars.
-Below is a chart comparing our percentile accuracy of our most accurate model so far with Zillow's reported accuracy in Boston, MA.
+Below is a chart comparing our MAPE percentile accuracy of our most accurate model so far with Zillow's reported accuracy in Boston, MA.

 | | Our GBRT | Zillow |
 | --------- | :-------: | :----: |